 For many, lifestyle constraints such as a hectic work schedule or never ending family commitments may be a barrier to getting physically active.

 Whatever it is, setting aside a little time – just an hour a day – to give yourself a workout, is the best thing you can do to improve your overall health and wellbeing.
-Regular exercise of 150 to 300 minutes of moderate aerobic physical activity improves our physical and mental health; you’ll be more productive at work, have more energy to socialise with friends and generally feel good about yourself.
+Regular exercise of at least 150 to 300 minutes of moderate- intensity aerobic physical activity weekly can improve our physical and mental health; you’ll be more productive at work, have more energy to socialise with friends and generally feel good about yourself.

 All Round Benefits of Being Fit With Aerobic Exercise

-Guy lifting weights to build strengthAerobics exercises is any form of physical activity that elevates your heart rate and body’s uptake of oxygen.
+Guy lifting weights to build strengthAerobic exercise is any form of physical activity that elevates your heart rate and body’s uptake of oxygen.
 Regular aerobic workouts help strengthen your cardiovascular fitness.

-Many lifestyle-related health conditions are alleviated by aerobic exercises – obesity, heart disease, high blood pressure, blood sugar, Type 2 diabetes and stroke – in addition to certain types of cancer.
-A bonus is that exercise aids in healthy weight management, builds muscle tone, and improves your overall health and well-being.
+The risk of many lifestyle-related health conditions can be alleviated by aerobic exercises – obesity, heart disease, high blood pressure, Type 2 diabetes and stroke – in addition to certain types of cancer.
+A bonus is that exercise also aids in healthy weight management, and building muscle tone.

-The psychological effects of regular aerobics exercises are phenomenal.
+The psychological effects of regular aerobic workouts are phenomenal.
 People who exercise regularly are often more energised – with a greater sense of self-control, reduced stress levels and an improved ability to concentrate.

 With exercise, you are also likely to sleep better and experience improvement in mood.
 So no more waiting – get started!